 an easy annual poppy, papaver somniferum

-I’M SAVING ANNUAL POPPY SEEDS in little brown bags, turning the intricate, preposterously shaped heads wrong-side up and listening as the tiny black embryos spill out, thousands of them into each paper sack.
+I’M SAVING ANNUAL POPPY SEEDS in little brown bags, turning the intricate, preposterously shaped heads wrong-side up after the pods start to ripen, and listening as the tiny black embryos spill out, thousands of them into each paper sack.
 Voila!
 There will be poppies to share with a gardening friend who admired them this summer—and fewer to thin out when the crop self-sows in the year to come.
 How I grow Papaver somniferum, the breadseed poppy.

 First, of course, the elephant in the flower bed: Of course we used to call them opium poppies, but then everybody worried they’d get arrested.
 Breadseed sounds tamer.
 Remember Michael Pollan’s article in “Harper’s” about his journey with the poppy in 1997?